 I would see my professional work as research for my artistic practice.
 Everyone has their unique story and upbringing, and everyone has their own life struggles with cross-cultural barriers.

 I find that it’s important to help them find confidence and ownership of their own cultural identity and cultural heritage without feeling inferior to others or needing to conform to certain societal expectations in the West.
-It’s important to be confident enough to embrace who we really are and where we come from and fully accepting that.
+It’s important to be confident enough to embrace who we really are and where we come from and fully accept that.

-I personally think we don’t need to be leaning to any kind of extreme.
+I think we don’t need to be leaning to any kind of extreme.
 Some people abandon their cultural roots to fit in or dismiss themselves to please others – but this is an expression of low self-esteem.
 Which in my view is not healthy and sustainable.
 I come from China.
-I love my family and friends, I love Chinese classical poetry and ancient wisdom, traditional arts and craft, I love the mountains and rivers and lakes in China, I love Chinese food.
+I love my family and friends, I love Chinese classical poetry and ancient wisdom, traditional arts and craft, I love the mountains and rivers and lakes in China, and I love Chinese food.
 And there are lots of good people like any other country, whatever you think of the politics.

-If you ask my ambition or vision, I’d say, I would like start from me, myself, sharing my personal stories in my artistic practices, either through live storytelling, through my writing, my Chinese harp, or by performing Chinese tea ceremonies.
-I want to create a new narrative, reframe who we are without any political filters.
-The cultural divides, differences, misunderstandings, hatred, hostility whether covert or obvious – these are increasing nowadays even with technology making information and understanding more available.
-My ambition is to leverage my storytelling and art performance to a global audience, put myself out there, bring people to understand where we really come from in a personal and emotional way, that’s the impact I would like manifest or have in my life.
+If you ask about my ambition or vision, I’d say, I would like to start from me, myself, sharing my personal stories in my artistic practices, either through live storytelling, through my writing, my Chinese harp, or by performing Chinese tea ceremonies.
+I want to create a new narrative, and reframe who we are without any political filters.
+The cultural divides, differences, misunderstandings, hatred, and hostility whether covert or obvious – are increasing nowadays even with technology making information and understanding more available.
+My ambition is to leverage my storytelling and art performance to a global audience, put myself out there, and bring people to understand where we really come from in a personal and emotional way, that’s the impact I would like to manifest or have in my life.

 You are working on a creative non-fiction book about your life in China, and you have performed several stories from the book at open mics.
 It seems that the audiences have responded positively to these unfamiliar stories, and to their emotional depth, even though the political context is alien.
 What role does politics play in your writing?